michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

     F --> G["Prediction Attribution (Ridge Regression)"]
 ```

-The following content is divided into five parts accordingly to explain the process and performance of the prediction models.
+The following content is divided into five parts to explain the process and performance of the prediction models.

+We collected economic, fundamental, and price data and selected 6 revelant factors using a **variance inflation factor (VIF)** threshold, a t-score threshold, and **LASSO Regression**.
+Then we applied **Ridge Regression, Support Vector Regression (SVR), and Random Forest** respectively for predicting the index return direction.
 ## 1. Data Sourcing
-In this project, we sourced all data from publicly available databases such as Yahoo Finance and FRED.
+In this project, we sourced all data from publicly available databases such as FRED and Yahoo Finance.
 All the indices and factors’ raw data falls into the period of July 1990 to February 2024.

 ### 1.1.
 Response/target Variable:
-The target varialble of regression models is **S&P 500 Index's next intra-month log return**.
-The intra-month log return of month i is calculated with the formula: $$y_i = log(\frac{P_{close, i}}{P_{open, i}})$$
+The target varialble of the regression models is **S&P 500 Index's next intramonth return direction**.
+In this project, we will apply regression models to predict the index's next intra-month log return and use the sign of the predicted return as the final prediction result.
+The intra-month log return of month i is calculated by the formula: $$y_i = log(\frac{P_{close, i}}{P_{open, i}})$$
-We chose to use log return because of its potential of being normally distributed, and we used intra-month return for the trading strategy backtest purpose
+We chose to use log return because of its potential of being normally distributed, and we used intra-month return for the trading strategy backtest purpose.We chose to use regression models instead of classification models because regression models can extract more information from the target variable.
+For example, both a -15% return and a -1% will be classified as negative returns and have the same penalty for false predictions in a classification problem, but regression models will distinguish between the two returns and penalize based on the deviations between predicted returns and actual returns.

 ### 1.2.
 Predictors/independent Variables:
 To predict the target variable, we first built a pool of candidate regressors with raw predictors data and basic mathematical transformation.
 The raw data can be classified into three categories: **economic, fundamental, and technical data**.
 Below is a short description for each category.